What Is A Company Secretary And Do You Need One As A UK Limited Company?

 But again, this isn’t essential.
 It’s just helpful in finding the right candidate for the job.
 Ideally, those who have been in the position before – or have completed a training or apprentice scheme like the ones offered by the Chartered Governance Institute UK and Ireland.

-To hire the best corporate secretary for your business, you should look out for skills such as:
+When interviewing for a company secretary, you should look out for skills such as:

-• Trustworthiness and discretion, as they will be privy to sensitive company information and required to keep documents secure.
+- Trustworthiness and discretion, as they will be privy to sensitive business information and required to keep documents secure.

 Recommended Company Secretary Service: